Police disrupt plot in Australia to ‘bring down an airplane’

-CANBERRA, Australia (AP) — Police disrupted a terrorist plot to bring down an airplane and arrested four men on Saturday in raids on homes in several Sydney suburbs, the prime minister said on Sunday.
+CANBERRA, Australia (AP) — Police disrupted the first alleged plot in Australia to bring down an airplane and arrested four men in raids on Sydney homes, officials said Sunday.

-Prime Minister Malcolm Turnbull said security had been increased at Sydney Airport since Thursday because of the plot.
-The increased security measures had been extended to all major international and domestic terminals around Australia overnight.
+Prime Minister Malcolm Turnbull said that security has been increased at Sydney Airport since Thursday because of the plot.
+The increased security measures also were extended to all major international and domestic terminals around Australia overnight.

 “I can report last night that there has been a major joint counterterrorism operation to disrupt a terrorist plot to bring down an airplane,” Turnbull told reporters.
 “The operation is continuing.”

-Australian Federal Police Commissioner Andrew Colivn said details were scant on the specifics of the attack, the location and timing.
+Australian Federal Police Commissioner Andrew Colvin said details were scant on the specifics of the attack, the location and timing.

 “In recent days, law enforcement has been become aware of information that suggested some people in Sydney were planning to commit a terrorist attack using an improvised devise,” Colvin said.